 Your local florist shop may not be willing or able to provide extensive design services for your wedding.
 Be sure to take a wedding flower checklist of all the items you will need to your first meeting.
 So, if you are looking for someone to help with the overall appearance of your tablescapes and ceremony aisle, you’ll want to seek out someone with floral design services and skills.
 If, however, you have a keen eye for design or a clear vision of what you want, you may be able to secure the flowers and rent accessories from a traditional florist or independent supplier.

-It’s essential to make sure that you and your florist will have a friendly and honest working relationship.
+If you’re going the route of hiring a florist, it’s essential to make sure that you and your florist will have a friendly and honest working relationship.
 The best way to do this is to interview a few of your top picks.
 Schedule in-person consultation appointments at least nine to eleven months before your wedding, so you can view a portfolio of their work and discuss how they’ll execute your vision.
 This is a great time to review budget restrictions and determine if each florist will be able to work within those limitations.

 When you interview your florist, there are many questions you should ask.
 Here are five of our top questions to get to know your florist: